FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 * RFC 9129 says an RPC against an unknown ``routing-protocol-name`` SHALL fail with ``error-tag=data-missing`` and ``error-app-tag=routing-protocol- instance-not-found``.
-Both daemons receive every dispatched RPC and look up the named instance locally; a non-owner can't distinguish "instance doesn't exist on me but might exist on the sibling" from "instance doesn't exist anywhere", so non-owners return ``NB_OK`` silently rather than racing each other to surface a misleading "not found" reply.
+Both daemons receive every dispatched RPC and look up the named instance locally; a non-owner cannot distinguish "instance does not exist on me but might exist on the sibling" from "instance does not exist anywhere", so non-owners return ``NB_OK`` silently rather than racing each other to surface a misleading "not found" reply.
 If no daemon owns the name, the client sees combined success.
 Lifting this would require mgmtd-side coordination across backend replies (collect